dc-tec/dc-tec/README.md

 ## 👋 Hi, there
 - 👀 I’m interested in Infrastructure as Code, Kubernetes, public and private cloud management.
-- 🌱 I’m currently working and learing how to automate and manage my homelab infrastructure using IaC tooling.
+- 🌱 I’m currently working and learing how to automate and manage my homelab infrastructure using IaC tooling and GitOps.

 <!---